SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_MBT-5000.md

 ## About

 The **Comtech EF Data (CEFD) MBT-5000** L-Band Up/Down Converter System provides frequency conversion between L-Band IF and C-/X-/Ku-Band RF frequencies.
-The **CEFD** **MBT-5000** driver can be used to monitor and configure this device.
+The **CEFD** **MBT-5000** connector can be used to monitor and configure this device.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION**: